Free investment calculators — no signup required

 What Is an RD?

 RDs are the "safe" choice most Indian parents recommend.
 They feel like SIPs — same monthly discipline — but with zero market risk.
-So why do financial planners consistently recommend SIPs over RDs for long-term goals?
+So why do financial planners consistently recommend SIP vs RD for long-term wealth creation, and choose the SIP almost every time?
+The answer comes down to returns, taxation, and how long your money stays invested.

 The Returns Gap: Where Wealth Is Built or Lost